 ☑ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The wetland ep07a meets the three wetland criteria as laid out in the 1987 manual but it is isolated; located at a topographic low point in open grassland ringed by hills.
-The feature ep07a is adjacent to feature ep07b however the topography prevents there being a hydrologic connection between the two wetlands.
+Explain: The wetland ep07b meets the three wetland criteria as laid out in the 1987 manual but it is isolated, located at a topographic low point in open grassland ringed by hills.
+The feature ep07b is djacent to feature ep07a in respect to physical distance but isolated from ep07a in regards to hydrologic connectivity due to a topographic rise.
+There is no proximity to any other features.
 There is no hydrologic connection with a RPW or TNW.
-Ep07a is isolated.